* European stocks rally on Brexit talk breakthrough

 NEW YORK, Dec 8 (Reuters) - Wall Street and other major global stock markets rose on Friday and the U.S. dollar was on pace for its fifth day of gains after data showed robust U.S. job growth.

-U.S. jobs grew at a strong clip in November even though the wage gains that could fuel inflation remain moderate.
+U.S. jobs grew at a strong clip in November, even though wage gains remain moderate, suggesting to some investors that inflation is relatively low.

 The U.S. jobs report followed encouraging economic data from China and Japan that buoyed Asian shares.

-We have a continuation of an economy that has been pretty firm and pretty balanced for the better part of the last several years and thats been good for stock prices, said Jason Ware, chief investment officer at Albion Financial Group in Salt Lake City.
+We have a continuation of an economy that has been pretty firm and pretty balanced for the better part of the last several years and thats been good for stock prices, said Jason Ware, chief investment officer at Albion Financial Group in Salt Lake City, Utah.

 What we are seeing are yields under control and stocks doing well, but the report was strong enough to suggest a bit of a bump in the dollar, Ware said.